Sand & Fine PebblesDeep waterRelatively difficult accessDirt road accessAccess by seaWindless to the southNo waves on south winds

-Achla Beach is one of the most beautiful of Greece
+Achla beach is one of the most beautiful in Greece

-Approaching the Achla Beach from the sea as soon as you enter the beautiful bay, you will surely want to dive before you even reach the coast.
-The beach has fine white pebbles and sand while the emerald sea color is unique and the waves of water are peaceful even with strong wind.
-At one end there is the small chapel of Agios Nikolaos and on the other end the imposing lighthouse of Gria.
-Achla Beach in August is full of boats, yachts and boats.
+Approaching Achla beach from the sea as soon as you enter the beautiful closed bay, you will definitely want to dive before you even reach the shore.
+The beach has fine, white pebbles and sand while the emerald color of the sea is unique and the waters are quiet even with strong winds.
+At one end is the small church of Agios Nikolaos and at the other end is the imposing lighthouse of Gria.
+Achla beach is filled with boats, yachts and boats in August.

 Achla is not only the beach it is an important habitat with impressive plane trees a stone’s throw from the sea.
 The Achlas river, one of the 3 big rivers of Andros, flows into Achla beach.
 Its waters run even in summer until August.
 The river gushes from the slopes of the mountains of Vourkoti and flows into the Aegean.